+When I was in the hospital after the surgery for ovarian cancer, BCBS of GA cancelled our health insurance & a certificate of cancellation was issued for me.
 We have filed tons of letters with BCBS Warm Springs Rd Columbus, GA Corporate Attorneys & also with supervisors and tape recordings etc, etc. so their Legal Corporate Team are well briefed on the situation & what was going on.

 DETROIT, MICHIGAN -- BCBS of Michigan is in receipt of 3 premium payments for my fathers health insurance.
 The first 2 payments, sent electronically, were not applied to his account and I was forced to pay a third time to keep the insurance from being canceled.
 The total amount I have provided to them is nearly $1000.00.
 BCBS of Mich advised me last week, that they found the payments and had refunded them back in a check payable to me.
 This was strange because the policy is my fathers, not mine.

 As bad as this sounds, the money in this case, is not the worst part of this problem.
 The conference call set up between my bank, BCBS and me took place yesterday.
 I was told by the BCBS supervisor that I could not speak on the call.
 I asked if she would please allow me to speak.
-She said and I quote - "no you cannot speak"..
+She said and I quote - "no, you cannot speak."
 She talked over me and indicated that I had "blamed BCBS 100 times for this mistake and it is not our fault."

-Since this was an electronic payment the bank likely has a role in this error and I am not indicating otherwise, but the real issue is the way I was treated.
+Since this was an electronic payment, the bank likely has a role in this error and I am not indicating otherwise, but the real issue is the way I was treated.
 I am considering filing a complaint and getting legal advice on this situation.
 Treating people the way I was treated must only add to the problems BCBS has with their members.
 Issues that could be resolved with a fair and balanced discussion end up escalated.
 This costs all BCBS members because rework and lawsuits drive up premiums.
 Bottom line - the BCBS of Michigan customer experience is horrible.
 I feel sorry for customers that do not have the means to defend against such abuse.

 This supervisor was rude and abrupt to me - made even worse, considering that I had cooperated to help them identify the mistake, cooperated to be on conference calls with no notice and worked with them to rectify this situation and provide my SS# even though I am not their customer.
 I was insulted and degraded by the BCBS representative.
 They require regulation and oversight for a reason.

-They were actually giving her numbers to call that were not even numbers to Blue Cross/Blue Shield.
+They were actually giving her numbers to call that were not even numbers to Blue Cross Blue Shield.
 She repeated one back TWICE to the "supervisor" (who was actually just another CSR that she'd reached in an earlier call) which was some random guy's home phone number.
 I'm shouting this from the rooftops until they resolve the problem.

 DETROIT, MICHIGAN -- My husband signed up for BCBSM insurance in March 2009.
 We enrolled in Auto-Pay so we would have one less bill to worry about keeping track of each month (we used an account that we only keep money for bills in, so there is rarely more than $10-$20 more than our bills in this account).
-Since then BCBSM has decided to take money whenever they feel like it, however much they feel like taking and if it causes you to either overdraft or if you don't have as much as they want they won't pay the NSF fees.
+Since then, BCBSM has decided to take money whenever they feel like it, however much they feel like taking and if it causes you to either overdraft or if you don't have as much as they want, they won't pay the NSF fees.

-When I called to ask why this charge was made I was told it was an error and the money would be refunded, pending me faxing a copy of the NSF detail from the bank.
-No problem I faxed it over.
+When I called to ask why this charge was made, I was told it was an error and the money would be refunded, pending me faxing a copy of the NSF detail from the bank.
+No problem, I faxed it over.
 In the meantime, they tried to take it out AGAIN on the 3rd of August, which caused another payment to bounce, which we had enough to cover prior to them trying to take their money (2 more NSF fees).
 I called again, was told the same thing and that I should expect to be reimbursed for all 3 NSF fees.

 The attempted withdrawal cost us another $25, plus they tried to do it again on the 8th and the 9th, costing us $50 more for them and $50 for other payments being NSF.
 The woman denied any wrongdoing on their part and said my husband needed to call, since he is the account holder.
 My husband calls, they tell him it will be taken care of.
 My husband also advised them to un-enroll us in auto-pay as they can't seem to keep their record straight.
 He is told it will be done, not to worry and our open cases that are "pending" will be resolved shortly and we should expect a refund any day.

+After being on hold for 20 minutes, was told to have husband call.
+He used his entire lunch hour waiting on hold.
+Called back last night and was told they would review it and call back.
+They never called.
+So, today, he used his lunch hour again to be told that they would review the case and have a supervisor call back.
 I advise anyone who is looking at BCBSM for insurance to run the other way.
 It has cost us $480.16 extra in NSF charges and unauthorized withdrawals to have him insured, with no refunds on the money in sight.

 ATLANTA, GEORGIA -- On December 19th of 2012, I went in for a preventative doctor's appointment.
 Today, March 22nd, two of those bills are still unpaid and the providers are telling me that they will send these to collections if payment is not made in the near future.